-To understand what fullness of spectrum means, it would be helpful to understand the entire light spectrum - which includes more than just the whole rainbow constituting visible light!
+To understand what fullness of spectrum means, it would be helpful to understand the entire lighting spectrum - which includes more than just the whole rainbow of colors that constitute visible white light!

-The visible spectrum of light - white light comprised of the rainbow of colors - exists as a narrow band of frequencies, with each color representing a specific frequency range.
+The visible spectrum of light - white light comprised of the rainbow of colors - exists as a narrow band of frequencies, with each color representing a specific frequency range and wavelength.

-Visible light occupies between 380nm-700nm, sandwiched between the larger spectrum of non-visible electromagnetic energy.
-While this spectrum in its entirety includes radio, gamma, and the other non-visible wavelengths, plant and animal life rely on the non-visible spectra closest to both ends of visible light to thrive -- that being the ultraviolet energy closest to the 380nm (blue light wavelengths), and infrared energy closest to 750nm (red light wavelengths).
+Visible light occupies between 380 nanometers - 700 nanometers, sandwiched between the larger spectrum of non-visible electromagnetic light energy.
+While the electromagnetic spectrum in its entirety includes radio, gamma, and the other non-visible waves, plant and animal life rely on the non-visible spectra closest to both ends of visible light to thrive -- that being the ultraviolet energy closest to the 380nm (blue light wavelengths), and infrared energy closest to 750nm (red light wavelengths).

 Metrics to define full spectrum lighting

 Since sunlight varies in color temperature throughout the day - warmer during dawn/dusk, cooler and whiter throughout the daytime - there isn't an exact metric to measure full spectrum light bulbs by.
-So, while many like to define full spectrum as light in the "cooler" daylight white range (to mimic natural sunlight at midday), all variations of sunlight are still full spectrum and beneficial - they just have different effects!
+So, while many like to define full spectrum as light in the "cooler" daylight white range (which mimics the color temperature of natural sunlight at midday), all variations of sunlight are still full spectrum and beneficial - they just have different effects!